Last updated on 22nd August 2022

 These are very quick and easy to create as no text is required and the sketches don’t need to be particularly detailed.

-Here’s an example from the movie, Psycho:
+Here’s a storyboard example from the famous shower scene in the movie Psycho:

 Instead, it goes into much more detail visually, showing every single shot exactly as it’s intended to appear in the film.